Career Management for Working Adults: A Step-by-Step Framework

 5. Evaluate Progress

 Professionals should also ensure they leave room for potential delays or setbacks.
-If specific goals haven’t been reached, they may need to be amended.
+If specific goals remain out of reach, they may need to be amended.
 Additionally, professionals can consider pouring more time into networking, skill development and other areas that could open new possibilities in the future.

 Further Your Career Through Career Management